-It’s 2019 and the fashion world keeps publishing racist and offensive content.
+It’s 2019 and racism in the fashion industry continues to be a problem.
 Every time we think the industry has finally gotten it, it turns around and does something that indicates there’s a lack of diversity in editorial meetings and insensitivity on the subject of race.

 Recently, Elle Germany faced backlash for their November issue, which on its cover proclaimed “Black is Back” (with a white model on the cover) and inside the issue managed to misidentify two models and insult an industry veteran.
 Instagram account @dietprada first shed light on the issue.

 This scandal is one of many instances in which magazines or fashion brands publish insensitive content and then claim it was “a mistake.”
 At Naïra NYC, we champion diversity and would like these kinds of instances to come to an end.
 We think the first step in this is analyzing past mistakes to prevent them from happening again.
 Here are six instances of racism in the fashion industry — let’s hope this kind of behavior stops.